sclaus2/CutCells/README.md

-# cutcells
+# CutCells
-Library to compute intersections between mesh cells and implicit functions
+a library to compute intersection between mesh cells and implicit functions using marching algorithms.